-Meal planning pads reduce grocery waste by helping you sit down and plan out what you’re actually going to eat each week and the list of groceries you need to make those dishes.
+Meal planning helps reduce grocery waste because it requires actually planning out what you're actually going to eat each week and the list of groceries you need to make those recipes.

-You can make sure you’re making recipes that use similar ingredients (e.g. tacos and biriyani both use cilantro, jalapeños, and a yogurt sauce), and reduce the amount of fresh produce you impulsively buy with the intention of making a certain recipe only to forget about it by the time Thursday rolls around and that ingredient has gone bad.
+Plan to make recipes that use similar ingredients.
+This will reduce the amount of fresh produce you impulsively buy with the intention of making a certain recipe only to forget about it by the time Thursday rolls around and that ingredient has gone bad.

 Before we started meal planning, we'd come home with half the ingredients for one recipe and a third of the ingredients for another and end up making neither because we didn't have what we actually needed.

 To be clear: One of my favorite things about grocery shopping is impulse buying.
 I love walking down the chips aisle tossing an interesting new flavor of chips into my cart, or picking up a fancy cheese from the cheese counter that definitely wasn't on my list.
 But I don't have to worry that I'll eat chips or cheese before they go bad.
 I know I will.

 Each pad usually comes with a minimum of 52 sheets, meaning one pad = one year of meal planning.

 Since I can only go through one of these a year, I've rounded up my favorites to share with you.
 So you can get on top of your meal planning and grocery shopping, and I can live vicariously through your beautiful meal planning pads.

 What to Look For in a Meal Planning Pad